Project Management: 31 best techniques, practices, and tools

 - The project manager encourages the team to be self-organized

-- Your aim is to produce maximum value and functionality from the service/product you want to offer
+- You aim to produce maximum value and functionality from the service/product you want to offer

 Agile Project management was officially developed in 2001 as a part of the Agile Manifesto.